 Sizing Note: It runs large.
 Order one size down.
 For example, a size 6 woman should order the small.

-I am a die hard fan of Ted Baker coats.
+I am a die-hard fan of Ted Baker coats.
 They are incredibly comfortable (no itching), versatile and utilitarian, yet glamorous.
 I have yet to meet a client that did not love their Ted Baker coat.
-This season they put out their signature wrap coat in camel and, bless our stars, they put it out in a long camel coat as well as a short version.
+A few seasons ago, they put out their signature wrap coat in camel and, bless our stars, they put it out in a long camel coat as well as a short version.
 The short version is perfect for San Diego, and us average or shorter gals.
 I had to hem the sleeves on my coat, but the length of the body is perfection.
 The shorter version works beautifully in San Diego as well as London.

 Sizing Note: Ted Baker sizing is odd.
 I am between a size 4 and a 6, and in Ted Baker, I wear a 2.
 Here is a cheat sheet: 0=US 2, 1=US 4, 2=US 6, 3=US 8, 4=US 10, 5=US 12

 Diane Von Furstenberg (DVF) made a beautiful camel coat that feels wonderful (doesn’t itch at all) and will look amazing on you tall gals.
 To be more specific, it will look best on women that are 5′ 6″ or 5’7″ and up.
 The coat is supposed to be knee length, but it is just too long for us average or shorter gals.
 The hem reaches past my knees, and the sleeves noticeably reach past my wrists, and the collar simply overwhelms my ‘wee body.
 With the said, it will read as cozy glamour on those that look down on me.